 There are those excellent that take the responsibility of training their customers regarding the product on a weekly basis by hosting webinars.
-During these training, the CST will explain the common features of the product as well as any new and features or changes that have been incorporated.
+During this training, the CST will explain the common features of the product as well as the new features or updates.

-Companies can also host individual training for the customer’s inside team to sharpen their skills and knowledge and make them more effective.
-Typically, the process of onboarding never comes to an end.
-Brands had become famous only when they got a grip on the simplest fact: when your customers are happy, it will be cheaper to maintain them than when you are dealing with new customers.
-An excellent and top-notch CST should always have monthly or bi-weekly meetings with the sole purpose of reviewing the customer’s metrics and see whether or not the product meets their needs fully and satisfactorily.
+Companies can also host individual training for the customer’s inside team to sharpen their building skills and knowledge and make them more effective.
+Typically, the process of specific onboarding never comes to an end.
+Pay Attention, Brands had become famous only when they got a grip on the simplest fact: when your customers are happy, it will be cheaper to maintain them than when you are dealing with new customers.
+An excellent and top-notch CST should always have monthly or bi-weekly meetings with the sole purpose of reviewing and engaging the customer’s metrics and seeing whether or not the product meets their needs and benefits fully and satisfactorily.

 The action required to move to the next level is to complete the training.

-The churn, upselling, and renewal metrics are used to measure how effective the customer success of a team is.
-For most companies, conversations about renewal are initiated between two and three months before the expiration date for an annual contract.
+To measure how effective the customer success team is, you can look at the churn, upselling, and renewal metrics.
+Most companies initiate conversations about renewal two-three months before the expiration date for an annual contract.
 Even so, as stated earlier, if there are consistent and regular communications between the customer success team and the customers, this meeting is not necessary.
-As the CST engages in touch-base calls, conversations about renewals should be introduced.
+As the CST engages in touch-base calls, you can introduce conversations about renewals.

 Churn rate: This is the percentage rate in a year where customers’ subscription to services is stopped.

-Every sales process should be based on a design that makes it easy to identify, in the sales cycle, the stage where a prospect is as well as the qualifications they must need to go to the next stage.
-When you monitor the conversion-metrics found in every stage, you will know where to put your focus so that you can have increased sales effectiveness.
+Every sales process should be based on a design that makes it easy to identify, in the sales cycle, the stage where a prospect is as well as the qualifications they must need to go to the next stage pay attention.
+When you monitor the conversion metrics found in every stage, you will know where to put your focus and read so that you can have increased sales effectiveness and benefits.
 In the process, you will also be able to build strong relationships with customers, and this will earn you higher rates of renewal.

-For you to understand how the sales processes, the goals, and workflows keep changing on every stage of the company, I recommend that you read The Sales Acceleration Formula by Mark Roberge.
+For you to understand how the sales processes, goals, and workflows keep changing at every stage of the company, I recommend that you read The traditional Sales Acceleration Formula by Mark Roberge.

 2.1.
-What are the common leakages found in Customer Acquisition Funnel?
+What are the common leakages in the Customer Acquisition Funnel?

-If you have never watched a track or field relay, I recommend that you spare a minute and watch the women’s 4×100 final at the 1988 Seoul Olympics.
+If you have never watched an entire track or field relay, I recommend that you spare a minute and watch the women’s 4×100 final at the 1988 Seoul Olympics.

 The baton handoff is the most important part of this relay as we may have already seen and as we may know.

 Every baton handoff process has tricky parts.
-For the runner, also known as the sender, more speed must be maintained before the handoff.
-The one is at the receiving end must have good timing for accelerating.
+Maintain more speed before the handoff for the runner, also known as the sender.
+The one that is at the receiving end must have good timing for accelerating.
 There is always a need to receive the baton when close to the top speed.
 There is something that I hope you took notice of while watching the video.

 The receiver of the baton does not look back at the giver of the baton.
-They only stick their arm back and trust that the runner will rightly position the baton in their hands.
-For this transition of the baton to be smooth and effective, a lot of practice and trust is needed.
+They only stick their arm back and entire trust that the runner will rightly position the baton in their hands.
+For this transition of the baton to be smooth and effective, it requires a lot of practice and trust.

-Just like we have seen in field relays and tracks, customer handoff is very important and requires a lot of precision and care.
-When the customer is handed to another team, there is a great risk of losing the prospect because of loss of data, a workflow that is wrong, and poor process, just to mention a few.
+Just like we have seen in field relays and building tracks, customer handoff is very important and requires a lot of precision and care.
+When the customer is passed on to another team, there is a high risk of losing the related prospect because of loss of data, a workflow that is wrong, and poor process, just to mention a few.

-At the top of the customer acquisition funnel, marketing is always at the top, and it hands the sales team the prospects.
-The sales team will hand off the customer to the customer success team after closing the business deal.
-There are a lot of risks presented in these two handoffs and particularly the pipeline mismanagement.
-Other than these two handoffs, there is also the handoff that happens within the sales team, and they are the sales development rep (SDR) and account executive (AE).
+At the top of the customer acquisition funnel, various marketing is always at the top, and it hands the sales team the prospects.
+The sales team will hand off the customer to the customer success team after considering closing the business deal.
+There are a lot of risks present in these two handoffs.
+Particularly the pipeline mismanagement.
+Other than these two handoffs, there is also the handoff that happens within the sales team.
+They are the sales development rep (SDR) and account executive (AE).

 Leakage #1 – Handoff from marketing to Sales

 This handoff will always bring forth classic tension between the two teams.
-Typically, the marketing team will claim that they generated a lot of leads while the sales team claims that the leads quality is not as expected.
+Typically, the marketing team will claim that they generated a lot of related leads while the sales team claims that the quality of the leads is not as expected.

 Prioritizing leads through lead scoring

 SDR faces problems relating to time management and prioritization when inbound leads increase in volume.
-At such times, marketing will need to show understanding to the SDR teams concerning how they carry out prospect’s qualification and consequently help them spot CLV potentials or opportunity sizes.
+At various such times, marketing will need to show understanding to the SDR teams concerning how they carry out prospect’s qualification and consequently help them spot CLV potentials, considering or opportunity sizes.

-Lead scoring is an easy and effective way to be used by marketers for prioritizing.
-This can be done basing on the personal data of a prospect such as their company depending on what is included in their email address.
+Lead scoring is an easy and effective way marketers use for prioritizing their leads.
+This is done based on the personal data of a prospect like their company.
+It depends on what is included in their email address.
 For example, email@example.com domain.

 Establish a feedback loop between marketing and the sales team

-A basic way should be put in place to be used by the marketers for receiving feedback about the leads by the sales team.
+The sales team should provide the marketers with constant feedback about the leads.
 A lot of companies will overlook this because it is a hard thing to optimize lead scoring and prioritization when there is a lack of a structural feedback loop from the sales team that is consistent.

 Experiment with SDRS reporting to the marketing VP